-Nitrous oxide (N_2O) is an important greenhouse gas whose level is increasing globally.
-N_2O data submitted to the WDCGG show that mole fractions are increasing in both hemispheres.
-The global mean mole fraction reached a new high of 328.0±0.1 ppb in 2015, which is 1.0 ppb higher than that in the previous year.
-This mole fraction corresponds to 121% of that in the pre-industrial period.
-The mean annual absolute increase during the last 10 years was 0.89 ppb/year and the interhemispheric difference in mole fraction is 1.0 ppb (averaged over the years 1980 to 2015), indicating that the majority of N2O sources are situated in the Northern Hemisphere.
+Nitrous oxide (N2O) is an important greenhouse gas whose level is increasing globally.
+N2O data submitted to the WDCGG show that mole fractions are increasing in both hemispheres.
+The global mean mole fraction reached a new high of 328.9±0.1 ppb in 2016, which is 0.8 ppb higher than that in the previous year.
+This increase is comparable with the mean annual absolute increase during the last 10 years (0.90 ppb/year).
+The 2016 mole fraction corresponds to 122% of that in the pre-industrial period.
+The interhemispheric difference in mole fraction is 1.0 ppb (averaged over the years 1980 to 2016), indicating that the majority of N2O sources are situated in the Northern Hemisphere.